sveltia/sveltia-cms/README.md

   - Users can preview variable types without having to register a preview template[^42].
 - Markdown
   - The rich text editor is built with the well-maintained [Lexical](https://lexical.dev/) framework, which solves various issues with a [Slate](https://github.com/ianstormtaylor/slate)-based editor in Netlify/Decap CMS, including fatal application crashes[^71][^72][^73][^111], lost formatting when pasting[^124], backslash injections[^53], dropdown visibility[^70], and text input difficulties with IME[^54].
-  - The built-in `image` component can be inserted with a single click.
+  - The built-in `image` editor component can be inserted with a single click.
   - The default editor mode can be set by changing the order of the `modes` option[^58].
 If you want to use the plain text editor by default, add `modes: [raw, rich_text]` to the field configuration.
   - Line breaks are rendered as line breaks in the preview pane according to GitHub Flavored Markdown (GFM).
 - Object